p-laranjinha/cv/main.typ

 )

 = About me
-Software engineer with 6+ years of experience in backend, frontend, testing, developer tooling, pipelines and infrastructure as code.
+Software engineer with 6+ years of experience in the field, which includes backend, frontend, testing, developer tooling, pipelines, infrastructure as code, and other aspects.
-Passionate about all programming related parts involved in creating a useful or interesting product, including backend, frontend, testing, and others.
+Passionate about solving problems in useful and interesting ways.
+I enjoy most aspects of the field but prefer the parts that more directly interact with the end product via programming.
-Most experienced with Typescript and Python but also interested in doing either Go, Zig or C\# professionally.
+Most experienced with Typescript and Python but also interested in learning and using Go, Zig or C\# professionally.

 = Experience
 #exp(